 Catherine Carter’s “The Book of Steve,” where God makes not Adam and Eve, but Adam and Steve, signals a familiar outpost in the American poetry landscape: poetry as jokery, poetry starting from a weird/ironic/crazy premise to generate its own flabby middle and end.
 More and more, the poet in America is forced to assume the guise of comedian, pressing the entertainment function to its limits.
 It’s the Billy Collins brand of poetry, where once you establish the basic alteration among a set of existing variables, absolutely nothing unpredictable follows. … All I can say is, I’m glad God made Adam and Eve… because the human race would have died of sheer boredom with Adam and Steve in charge from Day One.
 The most irritating thing about this poem is its earnest political correctness—a political constituency pleased, some kudos earned, all at no cost to the poet’s soul.
 Pretty “lighthearted” (and lightweight!) as Carter explains in her note.

-This backhand swat of the undeserving fly of my poem was right about the premise: what if, as the popular cliché puts it, God did make Adam and Steve?
+This backhand swat at the undeserving fly of my poem was right about the premise: what if, as the popular cliché puts it, God did make Adam and Steve?
 (Weird crazy premise?
 I guess it’s all according.)
-That is, what can a thought experiment based on this cliché show us about the roots of homophobia and the semi-compulsory heterosexuality that has characterized so many cultures over so many millennia?
-Some of what the poem says about it is indeed phrased humorously, because love is like that: neither deep affection, nor being gay, nor even great sex preclude the troubles that come with cultural demands for men to be silent, disagreements about who holds the TV remote, or the struggle for control encoded in the Battle of the Remote.
+That is, what can a thought experiment based on this cliché show us about the roots of homophobia and the semi-compulsory heterosexuality that has characterized so many human cultures over so many millennia?
+Some of what the poem says about it is indeed phrased humorously, because love is like that: neither deep affection, nor being gay, nor even great sex preclude the issues that accompany cultural demands for men to be silent or the deeper struggle for control encoded in the Battle of the Remote.

 Needless to say, this poem is far from the first to point out such connections.
-Lynn White linked Judeo-Christian patriarchal ideology to abuse of nature in the year in which I was born.
-The prior year had seen the second edition of Herbert Marcuse’s Eros and Civilization, which linked economic dominance and sexual repression, though I’m not sure how far Marcuse pursued the link to patriarchal dominance or to dominance over nature (it’s been a long time since I’ve read Marcuse.)
+Lynn White linked Judeo-Christian patriarchal ideology to abuse of nature in the year in which I was born, and the prior year had seen the second edition of Herbert Marcuse’s Eros and Civilization, which linked economic dominance and sexual repression, though I’m not sure how far Marcuse pursued the link to patriarchal dominance or to dominance over nature (it’s been a long time since I’ve read Marcuse.)

 The poem, though, having done away with Steve in order that patriarchy and straightness might reign, ends with a vision of a different world—in the west of Eden rather than the east, perhaps, because Steve, on terms with the snake, wasn’t necessarily cast out of Eden with the Genesis cast.
 And Steve has company, “other people” which neither Genesis nor Adam consider people at all, fabulous beasts.
 It ends,